Yoko Tawada

 Yōko Tawada (多和田葉子 Tawada Yōko, born March 23, 1960) is a Japanese writer currently living in Berlin, Germany.
 She writes in both Japanese and German.
+She is a former writer-in-residence at MIT and Stanford University.

 Tawada has won numerous literary awards, including the Akutagawa Prize, the Tanizaki Prize, the Noma Literary Prize, the Izumi Kyōka Prize for Literature, the Gunzo Prize for New Writers, the Goethe Medal, the Kleist Prize, and a National Book Award.

 Early life and education

 Tawada was born in Nakano, Tokyo.
 Her father was a translator and bookseller.
 She attended Tokyo Metropolitan Tachikawa High School.
 In 1979, at the age of 19, Tawada took the Trans-Siberian Railway to visit Germany.
 She received her undergraduate education at Waseda University in 1982 with a major in Russian literature, and upon graduation moved to Hamburg, Germany, where she started working with one of her father's business partners in a book distribution business.
 She left the business to study at Hamburg University, and in 1990 she received a master's degree in contemporary German literature.
 In 2000 she received her doctorate in German literature from the University of Zurich, where Sigrid Weigel, her thesis advisor, had been appointed to the faculty.
 In 2006 Tawada moved to Berlin, where she currently resides.